SArehalli/SArehalli.github.io/resources.markdown

 permalink: /resources
 ---

-Tutorials, Slide decks, and other materials that might be useful to people getting into computational linguistics, psycholinguistics, or something similar.
-As a warning, slide decks were designed to be used as a visual aid in a presentation, so not all of the necessary detail is preserved in the slides alone.
+Tutorials, slide decks, and other materials that might be useful to people getting into computational linguistics, psycholinguistics, or something similar.

+Note that slide decks were designed to be used as a visual aid within a presentation and have (mostly) not been modified, so they are not entirely self contained.
+They are probably best used as a companion to another more comprehensive, bit perhaps more dense, resource.
+In that case, reconstructing the presentation of each slide is left as an exercise to the reader :)

 ## Tutorials
 [Training LSTM Language Models for Psycholinguistics (WIP)](https://colab.research.google.com/drive/1EYQQ5Zjt7TNuRIjg_y-L-8m2_T5JRIig?usp=sharing).
 A walkthrough (with commentary) of the code used by [Gulordava et al. (2018)](https://www.aclweb.org/anthology/N18-1108.pdf) to train LSTM language models with a focus on psycholinguistic evaluation.